thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS/readme.md

 ## Conclusion.

 Awesome!
 At this point you should have a working SMS based reminder system.
-And also, you have learnt how to make use of Twilio’s programmable SMS for sending out SMS from your Laravel application and you also saw how to create a custom artisan command in a Laravel application and how to run it as a daemon.
+You have learned how to make use of Twilio’s programmable SMS for sending out SMS from your Laravel application and you also saw how to create a custom artisan command in a Laravel application and how to run it as a daemon.

-If you will like to take a look at the complete source code for this tutorial, you can find it on [Github](https://github.com/thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS).
+If you would like to take a look at the complete source code for this tutorial, you can find it on [Github](https://github.com/thecodearcher/event-reminder-with-Laravel-and-Twilio-SMS).

 You can also take this further by running your daemon using [Supervisor](http://supervisord.org/).
-Supervisor can be used to monitor your daemon and to restart your daemon if it fails.
+Supervisor can be used to monitor your daemon and restart it upon failure.

 I’d love to answer any question(s) you might have concerning this tutorial.
 You can reach me via